 For You shall Temporary lines Limit service to 90 days unless approved by the Safety and Test Operations Division.
 Guard or elevate open wiring with 600 volts or less 10 feet above walkways to prevent accidental contact by workers who may be carrying construction materials or tools.
-Cords and connections Use portable power tool cords having an identified grounding conductor connected to the frame or are double-insulated with a UL label.
+Cords and connections Use portable power tool cords having an identified grounding conductor connected to the frame or are double insulated with a UL label.
 Use cords connected to the grounding contact of an approved plug and UL-listed for the intended use.
 Use an appropriately sized ground fault circuit interrupter (GFCI) near the power source on temporary circuits that power tools.
 Ensure extension cords are large enough for the load and are sized to minimize the voltage drop.
 Temporary wiring in tanks or confined spaces Provide a properly identified FM- or UL-listed switch, which is rated for the environment, at or near the entrance to allow for Emergency Power Shut-Down.
 Protect all circuits with GFCIs.

-8.1.10 Installing and servicing transformers
+8.1.10.
+Installing and servicing transformers

 - 8.1.10.1 Employees who install or service transformers shall: - a.
-Control access to ground-level outdoor transformers by meeting the requirements in paragraph 3.6.1 of NPR 8715.3. - b.
-Provide for the safe removal of oil spilled during routine maintenance around all outdoor transformers. - c.
-Make sure transformers do not contain any traceable amounts of polychlorinated biphenyls (PCBs). - d.
+Provide for the safe removal of oil spilled during routine maintenance around all outdoor transformers. - b.
+Make sure transformers do not contain any traceable amounts of polychlorinated biphenyls (PCBs). - c.
 Test for PCBs.
 If you suspect them, take all precautions as if they were present (see Chapter 9.1, "Hazardous Materials Safety and Health").
-Contact the Safety and Test Operations Division or Occupational Health for additional information and instructions. - e.
+Contact the Safety and Test Operations Division or Occupational Health for additional information and instructions. - d.
 Never place liquid-filled transformers indoors without permission from the Center Operations Directorate.

-8.1.11 Requirements for installing lighting systems
+8.1.11.
+Requirements for installing lighting systems